Brach's: Nougats

-Brach's chewy sweet confections are available seasonally in different flavors.
+Brach's chewy sweet nougats are available seasonally in different flavors.
 The flavors vary from year to year, but in recent years there have been peppermint, wintergreen, and cinnamon for the Christmas season; candy corn-flavored for Halloween, and ice cream-flavored for Easter.

-Jelly Bird Eggs
+Jelly Beans

-Brach's Original Jelly Bird Eggs are an Easter season mainstay.
+Brach's Original Jelly Beans are an Easter season mainstay.
 In addition to the original mix, they are available in spiced, speckled, orchard fruit and sour flavors.
 For the 2015 Easter season, they also released tiny- and jumbo-sized versions of the classic flavor mix.

 Chocolates

 In addition to seasonal products, Brach's sells chocolates, including Malt Balls, Double Dipped Peanuts, Chocolate Stars, Almond Supremes, and Bridge Mix.
 For Easter, the Malt Balls are egg-shaped and covered in a speckled candy shell, in either a white, or pastel mix and are called Fiesta Malted Milk Eggs.

 Other candies

 Brach's also makes year-round candies, including Star Brite Mints, Caramel Royals, Lemon Drops, Spice Drops, and Maple Nut Goodies.